javichur/alexa-skill-clean-code-template/README.md

 // TODO

 21. Work with session.
-See `/data/sessionState.js`.
+See `/data/sessionState.js`, and following intents: `SaveSessionIntent` and `LoadSessionIntent`.

 22. Access to external APIs.
 Check `/data/api.js` and `UseApiRequestHandler` (`index.js`).